vemonet/openroute-mcp/README.md

     - `from_coordinates` (list[float]): Starting location as [longitude, latitude]
     - `from_coordinates` (list[float]): Destination location as [longitude, latitude]
   - Returns: known trails trace and description when available to help the agent build a nice route
+- **⏱️ Computes the area that can be reached within a given time** or distance from one or more starting points.
+  - Arguments:
+    - `coordinates_list`: 1 or more coordinates to compute reachable area from as [[lon, lat], ...]
+    - `route_type`: Type of route, e.g. "cycling-mountain", "cycling-regular", "foot-hiking", "driving-car"
+    - `range_type`: Type of range, either `time` (in seconds) or `distance` (in metres)
+    - `area_range`: maximum range value of the analysis in seconds for time and metres for distance.
+Or a comma separated list of specific range values

+  - Returns: Reachable area information in GeoJSON format

 ## 🗃️ Available Resources